 It is open daily, between 15 December to 15 January.

-2. Christmas Crib close to Marina do Funchal
+2. Christmas Crib close to the Port of Funchal

 3. Christmas Crib in Camara de Lobos